Doct2O/orangepi-zero3-bl/README.md

 CROSS_COMPILE=aarch64-linux-gnu- make -j $((nproc+2)) CONFIG_SPL_IMAGE_TYPE=sunxi_egon
 ```

-This will produce you a combined ATF+U-Boot bootloader image ready to be flashed
+This will produce a combined ATF+U-Boot bootloader image ready to be flashed
 to SD card.
 The image can be found in ```u-boot``` directory as ```u-boot-sunxi-with-spl.bin```.

 ## Flashing to SD card